Sailing in The Bahamas

 If you’re looking for a picture postcard tropical paradise then the Bahamas easily fits the bill.
 Of course lazing on a sunkissed beach is the first thing that comes to mind, but the islands are packed full of exciting and unique things to do.
 Many come for the world class beach resorts such as Atlantis on Paradise Island, or even to play a few rounds of golf on one of the many courses in the Abacos, Great Bahama Island or Nassau.

 You’ll also be able to swim with dolphins, or, perhaps more unusually, enjoy swimming with pigs on Big Major’s Cay in the Exuma Islands.
-And of course, there is a whole world of incredible snorkelling and scuba diving to be discovered.
-If you’re the active type, you’ll be able to go kayaking, paddle boarding or even surfing in some parts of the Bahamas.
+And of course, there is a whole world of incredible snorkeling and scuba diving to be discovered from the comfort of one of our private Bahamas sailing charters.
+If you’re the active type, you’ll be able to go kayaking, paddle boarding or even surfing in some parts of the islands.

-In the Bahamas themselves, you’ll be able to browse yachts with captain included, ideal for day trips or fishing excursions.
-Or, take a look at our selection of bareboats, perfect for experienced sailors who want to explore these beautiful islands for a few days or a week.
-So if you’re stopping by in Nassau for a day or two, or you’re planning a vacation to remember, check out Sailo’s great choice of sailing boats and motor boats.
+In the Bahamas themselves, you’ll find many options for a bareboat charter or with captain included, ideal for day trips or fishing excursions.
+Or, take a look at our selection to find your sailboat charter, perfect for experienced sailors who want to explore these beautiful islands for a few days or a week.
+So if you’re stopping by in Nassau for a day or two, or you’re planning a vacation to remember, check out Sailo’s great choice of Bahamas sailing charters: sailboat, motor yachts and catamarans.

 Nassau, Andros and nearby islands